Encryption: Data-in-transit

 If you want more technical details, check out these NIST special publications:

-Redox has a two-step process for accepting requests:
+Redox has a two-step process for accepting and processing requests:

 1. Communication.
 A communication step focuses exclusively on receiving and enqueuing requests for processing.